ten7/hosting-drupal-on-kubernetes/lab02_deployments.md

 ```shell
 kubectl --kubeconfig="/path/to/kubeconfig.yml" apply -f /path/to/web.yml
 ```
-5. The `kubectl` command will validate your definition prior to deployment.
+5. The `kubectl` command will validate your definition before applying it to the cluster.
 If there are errors, go back, edit the file, and try to apply it again.

 ## Inspect the deployment